CDL-Quantum/Hackathon2021/Loo Boys/Business_app.md

 ## How to Use

+On the command line:

-From command line: Use python solvers/script.py -h
+- For ML model:  python solvers/script.py -h

 ![cdl](img/cdl.jpg)